Biochar: Carbon sink

 As of 2023, the significance of biochar's potential as a carbon sink is widely accepted.
 Biochar was found to have the technical potential to sequester 7% of carbon dioxide on average across all countries, with twelve nations able to sequester over 20% of their greenhouse gas emissions—Bhutan leads this proportion (68%), followed by India (53%).

 In 2021 the cost of biochar ranged around European carbon prices, but was not yet included in the EU or UK Emissions Trading Scheme.

 Biochar adsorption of CO_{2} can be limited by the surface area of the material, which can be improved by using resonant acoustic mixing.

 In developing countries, biochar derived from improved cookstoves for home-use can reduce carbon emissions (when the traditional cookstove is discontinued), as well as achieve other benefits for sustainable development.

+Biochar has been proposed as a negative emissions technology with substantial long term climate mitigation potential.
+While early scenario studies focused on technical maxima and suggested that several gigatonnes of CO_{2} equivalent could be avoided annually, more recent work emphasizes that economically feasible deployment is likely to be smaller, with global removal potentials of roughly 0.3–1.8 Gt CO_{2} per year under carbon prices below US$100 per tonne.
+Real world implementation remains at an early stage: global biochar production is estimated to be on the order of a few hundred thousand tonnes per year, delivering well under 1 Mt CO_{2} per year of certified removal, though voluntary carbon market deliveries and installed capacity have grown quickly in recent years.
+Because feedstock availability, logistics and co product use strongly influence costs, some applications are currently viable only where biochar provides additional agronomic or environmental benefits or can access carbon removal credits.
+The rapid expansion of publications on biochar has led to concerns in the literature that expectations for its climate role could trigger a 'boom and bust' cycle if projected benefits are not realized at scale.